voucherifyio/voucherify-java-sdk/docs/PromotionsApi.md

     //X-App-Token.setApiKeyPrefix("Token");

     PromotionsApi apiInstance = new PromotionsApi(defaultClient);
     String campaignId = "campaignId_example"; // String | ID of the promotion campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty Campaign`.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty Campaign.
     String stackId = "stackId_example"; // String | Promotion stack ID.
     try {
       apiInstance.deletePromotionStack(campaignId, stackId);